With-the-Ranks/mailer/README.md

 ## Introduction

-The [Platforms Starter Kit](https://app.vercel.pub/) is a full-stack Next.js app with multi-tenancy and custom domain support.
-Built with [Next.js App Router](https://nextjs.org/docs/app), [Vercel Postgres](https://vercel.com/storage/postgres) and the [Vercel Domains API](https://vercel.com/docs/rest-api/endpoints#domains).
+The Intrepid Email Campaigning Tool is a full-stack application designed for modern email campaign management.
+It features a drag-and-drop builder and advanced tracking, built using [Next.js](https://nextjs.org/), [React-Email](https://react-email.com/), and supported by [Vercel PostgreSQL](https://vercel.com/storage/postgres) and [Prisma ORM](https://prisma.io/).

 Here's a quick 30-second demo: